-- A. If the cumulative grade point average drops below 3.00, the student is automatically placed on probation by the Graduate Program (and will not be able to participate in the "Ayudantía" Program).
+- A. If the cumulative grade point average drops below 3.00, the student is automatically placed on probation by the Graduate Program (and will not be able to participate in the UPR Graduate Assistanship Program).
 If the grades of the probationary semester do not bring the cumulative grade point average to 3.00 or higher, the student is automatically dismissed from the corresponding Graduate Program. - 1.
-The probationary period may be extended one semester by petition of the Department Chairperson or Graduate Studies Coordinator to the Office of the Associate Dean for Biomedical Sciences. - 2.
-The student may petition the Graduate Program Committee of the Division of Biomedical Sciences for a hearing, to provide an explanation (see Appendix C). - B. The faculty of the graduate programs must cooperate with the Registrar in the collection of course grades, so that all grades will be available to the Student, Advisor, and the Graduate Programs before the beginning of each semester.
-The Associate Dean of Biomedical Sciences will consult with the Registrar to insure that the grades are collected and posted on time. - 1.
-The Associate Dean of Biomedical Sciences will request a complete report of the grades (and of the cumulative average) of all Graduate Students active in the Program at the end of each academic year (approximately May). - 2.
+The probationary period may be extended one semester by petition of the Department Chairperson or Graduate Studies Coordinator to the Office of the Associate Dean for Biomedical Sciences and approval by the Graduate Committee. - 2.
+The student may petition the Graduate Program Committee of the Division of Biomedical Sciences for a hearing, to provide an explanation (see Appendix C), if necessary. - B. The faculty of the graduate programs must cooperate with the Registrar in the collection of course grades, so that all grades will be available to the Student, Advisor, and the Graduate Programs before the beginning of each semester.
+The Associate Dean of Biomedical Sciences will consult with the Registrar to ensure that the grades are collected and posted on time. - 1.
+The Associate Dean of Biomedical Sciences will request a complete report of the grades (and of the cumulative average) of all Graduate Students active in the Program at the end of each academic session and year (approximately January and June). - 2.
 The office of the Associate Dean of Biomedical Sciences will notify, all students who have been placed on probation for the next academic session.
 A copy of this notice will go to the Advisor (if one has been selected), to the Department Chairperson, and the Graduate Studies Coordinator.